Axel Thesleff

-Axel Thesleff (born November 14, 1991) is a Finnish electronic musician and producer based in Helsinki, Finland.
+Axel Thesleff is a Finnish electronic musician and producer based in Helsinki, Finland.

-Career

-Early life and career
+Early life and education

-Thesleff grew up in Roihuvuori, Helsinki, where he started playing the piano at the age of 9.
+Axel Thesleff grew up in Roihuvuori, Helsinki, where he started playing the piano at the age of 9.

 As a teenager he began focusing on production, releasing his first album Waste Land in 2010 inspired by the T.S.
 Eliot poem The Waste Land", for which he was recognized by SoundCloud as their Soundclouder of the Day in May 2011.

 He continued producing music in his spare time while studying musicology at the University of Helsinki.

+Career

-As an adult, Thesleff spent time in Helsinki clubs which influenced how he used bass in his music.
+As an adult, Thesleff spent time in Helsinki clubs, which influenced how he used bass in his music.

 Bad Karma (2014)

 Thesleff released his single "Bad Karma" in 2014, which he uploaded to SoundCloud to celebrate surpassing 300 followers on Facebook.
 The song was featured by the YouTube channel Trap Nation which helped it spread significantly, and has since amassed over 500 million streams.
 The song has been heard on BBC Radio and as part of Adidas' 2020 'Faster Than' campaign.